~ ~ ~ ~Learning All About History Through Hosiery ~ ~ ~ ~

 Hotchkiss Co. had a booth, full of their highly flammable peppermint extract.
 It was used to freshen sock drawers, and the canal pirates rubbed it on their peg legs, to repel carpenter ants and termites.

 (The pirates, a kindly and attentive crew really, were also known to carry peppermint smelling salts, to revive canal boat passengers who fainted during a stickup.)

-Well, just at teatime, someone shifting a pile of socks caused a discharge of static electricity, and the resulting explosion set the waxed canvas tents on fire.
+Well, just at teatime, someone shifting a pile of socks caused a discharge of static electricity, right next to the cloud of methane from the coal pile, and an open jug of peppermint extract.
+The resulting explosions set the waxed canvas tents on fire.
+Then the alcohol in the bad sauerkraut barrels went up.

-Like any sock fair, drinking was part of the occasion, and by 4:00 pm, most of the attendees from the knitting mills were probably weaving, but it wouldn’t have mattered – – the local firemen were all helping put up the tents, and by the time they ran back to town, hitched up and got the pumper to the canal, the fair was a total loss.
+Like any sock fair, drinking was part of the occasion, and by 4:00 pm, most of the attendees from the knitting mills were weaving, and they panicked, stampeding away from the exploding sauerkraut, but it wouldn’t have mattered – – the local firemen were all sloshed, playing in a brass band, or helping put up tents, and by the time they ran back to town, hitched up and got the pumper to the canal, the fair was a total loss.

 The burning wool socks, sauerkraut, and peppermint caused a dense cloud of smoke, with an appalling stench, which panicked flocks of sheep all over the county.